sivanhavkin/Entelgia/README.md

 This repository presents Entelgia not as a chatbot, but as a *consciousness-inspired system* — one that remembers, reflects, struggles, and evolves over time.

 ---
+## Metaphor Disclaimer

+Note on terminology
+Entelgia uses terms such as consciousness, emotion, conflict, and self-regulation as architectural metaphors, not as claims of biological or phenomenological consciousness.
+These concepts describe internal system dynamics (memory prioritization, competing objectives, observer-based correction loops) rather than human mental states.

+The goal is not to simulate a mind, but to explore how complex internal structure and moral tension can emerge in autonomous AI systems through design.

 ## Overview